Patient Access to Medical Records

-The NHS wants to provide patients with better ways to access their personal health information online.
-As your GP practice, we have been asked to give you access to your full medical records.
 If you are over 16 and have an online account through the NHS App, NHS website, or another online primary care service, you will now be able to view all future notes and health records from your doctor.
 Some people already have access to this feature, and this will not change for you.

-This means you will be able to see notes from your appointments, test results, and any clinical letters uploaded to your records.
-This only applies to records from your GP, not from hospitals or other specialists.
-You will only be able to view information added from 31st October 2023 onwards.
+You will usually be able to see information added to your record from 31 October 2023 onwards.
 For most people, access will be automatic, and no further action is required.

 GP surgeries have the right to refuse proxy access for any reason, if they think it would not be in someone’s best interests, even if they have requested it themselves.